cleaner-bot/website/mkdocs/legal/privacy.md

 - name or pseudonym.
 - date of the account creation.
 - user flags.
-- Link to avatar.
+- link to avatar.
-- Usage of Discord Nitro/Premium status.
+- Discord premium (Nitro) status
-- List of used GUILD server.
+- list of the user's guilds (servers)

 For details, refer to https://discord.com/developers/docs/resources/user#user-object.